apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 #### Minting and burning

-Minting and burning are cruicial for operating on `ERC20` tokens.
+Minting and burning are crucial for operating on `ERC20` tokens.
 Minting is used to create new tokens and add them to the system, and burning is for destroying tokens and removing them from the system.
 You can try to implement those with proper security annotations, and see if that compiles!

-// toggle list to be added:
+<details> <summary>Example implementation: mint & burn</summary>

 ```solidity
 /**